stoeffn/stoeffn/content/projects/studapp.md

 Of course, you can also download documents.
 Learn more about that in _File Management_.

 ### Courses
 Users can select their semesters of interest.
 These semesters are then available in the main view and can be expanded or collapsed, making navigation a breeze.
 Courses that span multiple semesters correctly appear in all of them.
+And if a certain course isn't relevant, you can easily hide it away.

 With just a swipe, one can change a course's color and affect how they are sorted.
 This is pretty useful if you want to keep similar courses together and automatically synchronized with the website.

 > This feature requires _Stud.IP 4.2_ or the [CourseGroupPatchRoute plugin](https://develop.studip.de/studip/plugins.php/pluginmarket/presenting/details/ea38bb4d09d55b86f740c4152d5b3ac7).

-Apart from announcements and documents, course details views provide additional details, e.g. lecturers, locations, and description with data detection and easy copying.
+Apart from announcements and documents, course details views provide additional details, e.g. lecturers, locations, the next event, and description with data detection and easy copying.
 The action button shows a share sheet with a custom activity that opens the course site inline in an `SFSafariViewController`.

 You can also swipe-to-refresh manually.